apache/samza/docs/learn/documentation/versioned/core-concepts/core-concepts.md

 On the other hand, in event time, the timestamp of an event is determined by when it actually occurred in the source.
 For example, a sensor which generates an event could embed the time of occurrence as a part of the event itself.
 Samza provides event-time based processing by its integration with [Apache BEAM](https://beam.apache.org/documentation/runners/samza/).

 ## Processing guarantee
 Samza supports at-least once processing.
 As the name implies, this ensures that each message in the input stream is processed by the system at-least once.
-This guarantees no data-loss even when there are failures making Samza a practical choice for building fault-tolerant applications.
+This guarantees no data-loss even when there are failures, thereby making Samza a practical choice for building fault-tolerant applications.

 Next Steps: We are now ready to have a closer look at Samza’s architecture.